 Bloom Time: March to June

-Paeonia anomala is a herbaceous, perennial peony up to 3.3 feet (1 m) tall, with dark green leaves, gray-green beneath, each with 9 narrow leaflets, with bristly veins above.
-It produces single, cup-shaped, bright reddish purple flowers, up to 4 inches (10 cm) across, with rounded, wavy petals and golden yellow stamens.
+Paeonia anomala is a herbaceous perennial plant with dark green leaves with gray-green underneath, and each with nine narrow leaflets with bristly veins above.
+It grows up to 3.3 feet (1 m) tall.
+Flowers are solitary, cup-shaped, bright reddish-purple, up to 4 inches (10 cm) across, with rounded wavy petals and golden yellow stamens.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 The hardy Peony plant prefers full sun, pH-neutral, well-draining soil, and a deep cold spell each year to help it regenerate in the spring.
 Depending on the variety you choose, they can flower from spring through early summer with plump, showy, feathery blooms in hues of pink, red, peach, and white.

 Unlike most perennials, Peonies do not need to be dug up and divided as they grow and mature.

 The ideal time to plant Peony tubers is late fall before the first hard frost.
 Unfortunately, peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.

 If your newly growing Peonies seem leggy or are starting to bend close to the ground, gently stake the plant stalk so it remains upright.